 Thursday 4 January 2018: Patti Smith, interviewed by New York Public Library, on youth, friendship and artistic inspiration (link to SoundCloud).

-The Institute of Psychiatry, taken with my trusty iPhone 5s, June 2018.
+A leaf.
+Taken with my trusty iPhone 5s, September 2018.